ThrowMeForALoop/EntityExtraction/README.md

 # EntityExtraction
-Team project for extracting entities and their link
+Team project for extracting entities and their links